dc136072/Davids-Portfolio-Website/README.md

 # Portfolio Website
-A website about myself created with React, Node.js, HTML, CSS, and JavaScript
+A website about myself created with React, Node.js, HTML, CSS, and JavaScript.
+Currently in the deployment phase of development!!

 # Sections
 * Home - Introductory page